00f2ff/duncan.lol/README.md

 ## Todo
-- [ ] Better monorepo package/tsconfig structure
+- [ ] Better monorepo package/tsconfig structure.
+Turborepo?

+todo layout stuff
+* switch to Next 13 concepts like global layout
+* 12 column layout?
+I want 2/3 1/3.
+It works because some layouts will have 1 column of padding on each side, with a inner gutter, leaving a 6-column and 3-column spread

+todo general
+* consider using CSS spline handles (see phone for note) to write custom async animations

 Copyright 2023 Duncan McIsaac